Bayesian inference in high-dimensional models: Learning structural relationship among many variables

 The convergence properties of the posterior distribution of a sparse precision matrix with an arbitrary graphical structure were studied by Banerjee and Ghosal \cite{banerjee2015bayesian}.
 They considered a prior similar to the Bayesian graphical LASSO except that a large point-mass at $0$ is added to the prior distribution of off-diagonal entries, and the total number of non-zero off-diagonal entries is restricted.
 They derived posterior contraction rate in terms of the Frobenius norm as $\sqrt{((p+s_0)\log p)/n}$, where $s_0$ is the number of true non-zero off-diagonal entries of the precision matrix, which is the same as the convergence rate of the graphical LASSO and is optimal in that class.
 The proof uses the general theory of posterior contraction (Ghosal et al. \cite{ggv}) by estimating the prior concentration near the truth and the entropy of a suitable subset of precision matrices, which receives most of the prior mass.
-The sparsity built in the prior helps control the effective dimension, and thus the prior concentration and entropy.
-Control over the eigenvalues allows linking the Frobenius norm with the Hellinger distance on the normal densities.
-Their technique of proof extends to soft-spike-and-slab and continuous shrinkage priors, as long as the prior concentration at zero off-diagonal values is sufficiently high.
+The sparsity built into the prior helps control the effective dimension, and thus the prior concentration and entropy.
+Control over the eigenvalues allows linking the Frobenius norm to the Hellinger distance for normal densities.
+Their technique of proof extends to soft-spike-and-slab and continuous shrinkage priors, as long as the prior concentration at zero off-diagonal values is sufficiently high; for example, Sagar et al. \cite{sagar2024precision} established optimal posterior contraction rates for both the graphical horseshoe and the graphical horseshoe-like priors.
+In a Gaussian graphical model with observations subject to independent normal measurement error, Shi et al. \cite{shi2021bayesian} showed that the rate obtained in Banerjee and Ghosal \cite{banerjee2015bayesian} prevails even if the measurement error is incorporated in the model, provided the true measurement error variance is below a particular threshold.
+They considered several prior distributions for both spike-and-slab and continuous shrinkage prior types, either directly on the entries or via a sparse Cholesky factorization, to different kinds of true sparsity structures, such as general sparsity, banding, or a factor model.
+They also introduced a key technique that adds an independent inverse-Gaussian nugget factor to the diagonal elements.
+This avoids a condition that the prior distribution of the minimum eigenvalue of the precision matrix is floored, thus allowing the use of many common sparse priors for the precision matrix without an artificial truncation step.
+They also showed that ignoring the measurement error leads to inconsistency.